artkond/artkond.github.io/_posts/2014-03-11-ructf-reverse-500.md

 .text:00401193                 mov     [ebp+var_8], esp
 {% endhighlight %}

 After spending quite some time with unpacked binary I finally decided to give it a try and run the original.
 Now the hardcoded string doesn't seem to be valid!
 Sow now it was obvious that there’s something not quite right with the upx unpacking stub.
-Peeking at the original binary in IDA we see two functions: start and TlsCallback_0. "start" is not really insteresting as it’s pretty much unmodified upx unpacker but TlsCallback_0 is, on the other hand, the one where all the difference is.
+Peeking at the original binary in IDA we see two functions: start and TlsCallback_0. `start` is not really insteresting as it’s pretty much unmodified upx unpacker but TlsCallback_0 is, on the other hand, the one where all the difference is.
 Tlscallback functions are used with thread programming to initialize data.
 The interesting thing about them is that these function are executed by windows pe loader before the program's entry point.
 So if you want to break on a tlscallback function you have to setup your debugger to pause before the default entry point.
 More info can be found here – <https://isc.sans.edu/diary/How+Malware+Defends+Itself+Using+TLS+Callback+Functions/6655>.

 {% highlight text %}
 TlsCallback_0: